atgreen/simple-scaler/README.md

 { "target": 2, "ready": 2, "vms": 2, "active-change-timer": 0, "last-change-timer": 1234 }
 ```

- * `target` is the number of `simple-scaler`-managed OpenShift nodes we are aiming to have ready.
+ * `target` is the number of simple-scaler-managed OpenShift nodes we are aiming to have ready.
- * `ready` is the number of `simple-scaler`-managed ready nodes in the OpenShift cluster.
+ * `ready` is the number of simple-scaler-managed ready nodes in the OpenShift cluster.
  * `vms` is the number of VMs that are on, regardless of whether of not they are ready
- * `active-change-timer` is the number of seconds `simple-scaler` has been working on a change, or `0`
+ * `active-change-timer` is the number of seconds simple-scaler has been working on a change, or `0`
  * `last-change-timer` is the number of seconds since our last completed change, or `0` if there's an ongoing change

 ```